Felix's pov

 "Shut up, Ian!
 Go away!"
 I slap the hand away and turn to the other side burying my face deep into the soft surface of the pillow.

 "Ian, please!
 Let me sleep!"
 I pull my other arm over my eyes.
+"Go the fuck away."

-"Okay, now we got a cursing and mad Felix," Ian's annoying voice comes floating in the air.
+"Okay, now we got a cursing and mad Felix."
+Ian's annoying voice comes floating in the air.
 "That's a very rare sight but that's exactly what we should expect when some idiot finishes a whole bottle of bourbon in one go."

 "I did that?"
 I ask and immediately cringe at how naive it sounds.
 Ian gives me a pointed look and hands me a bottle of aspirin and a glass of water.
 "Well, not only that.
 You did a hell lot of things last night.
-You literally shook everyone from this little world of yours."
+You literally shook everyone in this little world of yours."

 I know that, from previous experience and from whatever bits and pieces I remember from last night.
-I remember some weird things as well and I'm not quite sure whether they actually happened or they are just my imagination.
-Because they involve somewhat romantic scenarios with a certain grumpy girl and the possibility of happening anything close to romantic with her is zero.
+I remember some weird things as well and I'm not quite sure whether they have actually happened or they are just my imagination.
+Because they involve somewhat romantic scenarios with a certain grumpy girl and the possibility of happening anything close to romance with her is zero.
 Also, she doesn't have any reason to be here last night.

 I throw two tablets of aspirin in my mouth and gulp down some water while hearing Ian speaking, "Sorry to disappoint you by showing my face while you were expecting Maisara's.
 She left as soon as I came."

-Maisara was here?
+Maisara has been here?
 The whole night?
-That means those memories..........
+That means those memories...

 "Moreover, you look horrible," Ian comments earning another scowl from me.
 He looks me up and down before taking a step closer and sniffing the air.
 Letting out a gagging sound, he frowns at me.
 "God, you smell like shit and piss mixed together.
 Go wash up.
 Call me if you need any help.
 Come downstairs when you're done.
 I've ordered something considered to be breakfast."

 Taking the bottle of aspirin and the glass with a hell lot of dramatic gestures, Ian leaves the room.
-I sigh leaning my head against the headrest.
+I sigh, leaning my head against the headrest.
 This is gonna be a long and painful day.

 Almost half an hour later-

-"I'm pretty sure no one in this world considers this as breakfast," I mumble stabbing the cylinder-shaped substances and examining them.
+"I'm pretty sure no one in this world considers this as breakfast," I mumble, stabbing the cylinder-shaped substances and examining them.
 Don't get me wrong, I do love pasta.
 But that's not really something to eat the first thing in the morning, especially not when I'm dealing with a hangover.

 "A lot of people do actually," Ian says as a matter of fact, pointing his fork at me.
 I shrug keeping the fork back into the bowl and pushing it away.
 "Sorry, I'm not one of them."